HOW TO GET ABS FAST!

 If you speed through a bunch of crunches and situps and don’t really feel it in the muscles you’re trying to work, then it’s not doing much good.

-When you trade in quality for quantity, your chances of getting a carved out six pack are dramatically increased.
+With strength training, when you trade in quality for quantity, your chances of getting a carved out six pack are dramatically increased.

 Your reps should be more like this, slow and deliberate with a quality contraction.